samiullah0058/RL-Project/README.md

 # RL-Project-RLPROMPT-Optimizing-Discrete-Text-Prompts-with-Reinforcement-Learning
-pgraded EMNLP '22 RLPrompt from SQL to Actor-Critic PPO with EMA Reward Normalization.
+upgraded EMNLP '22 RLPrompt from SQL to Actor-Critic PPO with EMA Reward Normalization.
 Stabilizes discrete token search, flattens reward variance, and speeds up convergence by 2-3×